kevinAlbs/Bookmarker/README.md

 - Replace loadTemplate with micro-templating
 - Easy installer and instructions
+  + Wordpress uses regular expressions to modify the sample config file on installation
 - Custom keyboard shortcuts
 - Search bar
 - Reordering of categories and bookmarks